jerryq0101/csgo-mkt-may/README.md

 Essentially, in the context above, when you make a GET request to `<domain>/api`, it's handled by the route.ts file's GET function.

-Like how routing works in NextJS, you can make other API routes by creating other `route.ts` files in different (nested) folders inside of the `/api` directory.
+Like how routing works in NextJS, you can make other API routes by creating other `route.ts` files in different (nested) folders inside the `/api` directory.

-What I did here is define a route.ts and a `async function GET(request: NextRequest)` inside of the `/api/route.ts` to query MongoDB.
+What I did here is define a route.ts and a `async function GET(request: NextRequest)` inside the `/api/route.ts` to query MongoDB.

 For example, I can do this in my app:
 ```ts